RepairPluginDocs

 What data is included in each event?

-Early-step events (like selected_brand or selected_model) include only the selections made so far.
+Early-step events (like selected_brand or selected_model) include only the selections made so far -- device type, brand, and model.
 Later events (like selected_repairs and booking_finalized) include the full list of selected repairs with prices, financial totals, coupon info, customer details, and service method.
+See the data tables above for the exact fields per event.

 Do I need to know Google Tag Manager to use this?

 You'll need a basic understanding of Google Tag Manager to set up triggers and tags.
-RepairPlugin handles sending the events — but setting up what happens with those events (like tracking conversions) is done in the Google Tag Manager workspace.
+RepairPlugin handles sending the events -- but setting up what happens with those events (like tracking conversions in Google Ads or sending data to GA4) is done in the Google Tag Manager workspace.

 Command Palette